mfs409/jetlag/src/camera_gravity/big_world.md

 - The world has boundaries
 - The camera has boundaries
-- The camera keeps the hero in view at all times
+- The camera tries to keep the hero in view at all times
 - We use a png file to put a background on the screen
 - Clicking the right half of the screen causes the camera to zoom in
 - Clicking the left half of the screen causes the camera to zoom out

 Let's get started.
 The first thing you should do is clear out your `game.ts` file, so it looks like it did at the beginning of the "Camera+Gravity" game.
+Here's a copy of the file: [game.ts](../empty/game.ts).

 We're going to start by setting up our graphics.
 You will need to download these three files and put them in your `assets` folder: